yamalight/generator-powder/README.md

 `$ yo powder:service myName`
 Generates a new angular service named *myNameService* and injects it into main app.

+`$ yo powder:model myName`
+Generates a new mongoose model named *myName* and injects it into main app.

 ## Learning Your Way Around

 Once installed, you can create a basic application by following the prompts.